Barclays upgrade Micron, shares jump

-Shares of Micron Technology Inc climbed as much as 11 percent after Barclays Capital raised the chip devices maker's stock to "overweight," even as the brokerage downgraded five other stocks from the sector, including Intel Corp.
+Jan 3 Shares of Micron Technology Inc (MU.O) climbed as much as 11 percent after Barclays Capital raised the chip devices maker's stock to "overweight," even as the brokerage downgraded five other stocks from the sector, including Intel Corp (INTC.O).

+Barclays said it expects Micron to benefit from higher pricing of Dynamic Random Access Memory (DRAM) and stronger PC sales, likely from the second half of the year.

-Barclays lowered its ratings on Intel, Applied Materials Inc, Freescale Semiconductor Holdings Ltd, Microchip Technology Inc and Spansion Inc to "equal weight" from "overweight."
+Barclays lowered its ratings on Intel, Applied Materials Inc (AMAT.O), Freescale Semiconductor Holdings Ltd FSL.N, Microchip Technology Inc (MCHP.O) and Spansion Inc CODE.N to "equal weight" from "overweight."

 The brokerage, however, left its rating for the U.S. semiconductor capital equipment sector unchanged at "neutral."